-\textbf{Column/Row-Reduction} According to the interpretation of the penalty weight parameter in partial OT problem (e.g. see Lemma 3.2 in \cite{bai2022sliced}), during the POT solving step, for each $i\in[1:n]$ (and $j\in[1:m]$), if the $i^{th}$ row (or $j^{th}$ column) of $\tilde M\circ \gamma^{(k)}$ contains no negative entry, all the mass of $p_i$ (and $q_j$) will be destroyed (created).
-Thus, we can remove the corresponding row (and column) to improve the computation efficiency.
+\textbf{Column/Row-Reduction.} According to the interpretation of the penalty weight parameter in the Partial OT problem (e.g. see Lemma 3.2 in \cite{bai2022sliced}), during the POT solving step, for each $i\in[1:n]$ (or $j\in[1:m]$), if the $i^{th}$ row ($j^{th}$ column) of $\tilde M\circ \gamma^{(k)}$ contains a non-negative entry, all the mass of $p_i^X$ ($q_j^Y$) will be destroyed (created).
+Thus, we can remove the corresponding row (column) to improve the computational efficiency.